go-spatial/jivan/README.md

-  routes.go: maps urls to functions (from handlers.go) handlers.go: actual work done here server.go: simple interface to start the server. openapi.go: encapsulates generation of json OpenAPI document for WFS service.
+  routes.go: maps urls to functions (from handlers.go) handlers.go: actual work done here server.go: simple interface to start the server.

-provider/
+wfs3/
+  collection_meta_data.go: generates content for metadata requests conformance.go: generates content for conformance requests
+  FeatureCollectionJSONSchema: provides a string variable populated with the schema for a geojson FeatureCollection features.go: generates content for feature data requests FeatureSchema.go: provides a string variable populated with the schema for a geojson Feature openapi3.go: encapsulates generation of json OpenAPI3 document for WFS service. root.go: generates content for a root path ("/") request validation.go: helper functions for validating encoded responses wfs3_types.go: go structs to mirror the types & their schemas specified in the wfs3 spec.

+data_provider/
-  provider.go: wraps github.com/go-spatial/tegola/provider.Tiler to provide convenience methods & additional behavior
+  provider.go: wraps `github.com/go-spatial/tegola/provider.Tiler` to provide convenience methods & additional behavior

 main.go: Executable entry-point.